-- Show client's scheduled backups - times and statuses of recent and near-future scheduled backups.
+- Scheduled - here you can see times and statuses of recent and near-future scheduled backups.
 This shows the time when the backup is scheduled to start, and whether schedules have been completed, missed, failed or whether there was another problem.
 Please note that a completed schedule does not mean that every single file was successfully backed up; the sections below list methods that enable you to check for specific files.

 3. Test a restore

-You can see the details of exactly what we have for your machine by running TSM and clicking on
+You can see the details of exactly what we have for your machine by running Spectrum Protect and clicking on

 Restore.
 Under 'File Level' you will be able to see your drive(s) and what files we have for them, without the need for restoring any data.
 See further the examples for "Restoring selected files and directories" for Windows, Mac, Linux and Solaris.

 This method gives lots of details, but is only appropriate if you use the overnight schedules.
 During a scheduled backup, every file sent to the HFS by Spectrum Protect is logged in the schedule log